ECQF Game #5 Review: Toronto Maple Leafs 4 vs. Boston Bruins 3 | Maple Leafs Hotstove

 6. With all of those calls going against them in the second half of the game, the Leafs were in survival mode.
 The rhythm they had going over four lines was totally disrupted.
 Their top players were sitting on the bench cold for extended spells in the second half of the game.
 Ron Hainsey played over eight minutes on the penalty kill; Travis Dermott played under 10 total minutes.
 Auston Matthews played just over 15 minutes, Nazem Kadri played 13 and change, and Tyler Bozak (who was great again in this game) just over 11.

 7. Late in the first, Nikita Zaitsev spit a puck right out in front and was bailed out by Andersen.
-In the second, at the offensive blue line, he floated a puck into the mid section of Riley Nash leading for a break through the middle for David Pastrnak and Brad Marchand.
+In the second, at the offensive blue line, he floated a puck into the mid section of Riley Nash leading to a break through the middle for David Pastrnak and Brad Marchand.
 He took a penalty later in that shift leading to the David Backes goal (although I’ll give him credit for laying out on the 2-on-1 and not giving up the easy pass for a tap-in this time).
 In the third period, he threw another puck away blindly, straight up the middle of the ice in the d-zone under no pressure, that fortunately did not land on a Bruins stick.

 With his confidence looking shot and the basic execution lacking, Zaitsev is a hazard out there to the point where, in a tight one-goal game, you worry he’s going to make the mistake that decides a series.
 It sounds harsh to say that, but I’d really consider sitting him down in favour of Connor Carrick, and playing Roman Polak next to Jake Gardiner.
 I expect there is exactly a 0% chance of that happening, though, especially with the minutes Zaitsev plays shorthanded.